tyro/arbitrater/README.md

    * Set a priority.
 If there are multiple bootstrap configurations with overlapping settings, the highest priority wins.
    * In the method `bootstrapConfiguration()`, register any generators you require.
 You can also change the default settings.
 2. Create the directory META-INF/services
-3. Add a file to this directory.
-The name doesn't matter.
+3. Add a file called 'com.tyro.oss.arbitrater.ArbitraterInitializer' to this directory
 4. Add a single line to the file with the 'binary name' of your implementing class.
 In many cases this will be the fully qualified class name.
 5. That's it - your code will be executed once, the first time an arbitrary instance is generated.